Hi, I’m David Ryal “Pug” Anderson!

 I help people use technology to help other people.

-Although I’m not strictly a web developer or designer, over the years I’ve developed a strong expertise in using the free & open source WordPress website creation ecosystem to create and host a variety of digital projects, from simple brochure sites to full-blown membership communities with thousands of individual accounts.
+I help folks with a cool social mission formulate and execute startup nonprofit/business planning, strategy, and operations.
+Although I’m not strictly a web developer or designer, over the years I’ve also developed a strong expertise in using the free & open source WordPress website creation ecosystem to create and host a variety of digital projects, from simple brochure sites to full-blown membership communities with thousands of individual accounts.

 If you have an altruistic mission and a big vision but few resources, I can probably help you, too.